Skip to contents

 Introduction

-Genotyping arrays enable the direct measurement of an individuals genotype at thousands of markers.
+Genotyping arrays enable the direct measurement of an individual’s genotype at thousands of markers.
 Subsequent analyses such as genome-wide association studies rely on the high quality of these marker genotypes.

-plinkQC facilitates genotype quality control for genetic association studies as described by [1].
-It wraps around plink basic statistics (e.g. missing genotyping rates per individual, allele frequencies per genetic marker) and relationship functions and generates a per-individual and per-marker quality control report.
-Individuals and markers that fail the quality control can subsequently be removed with plinkQC to generate a new, clean dataset.
-Removal of individuals based on relationship status is optimised to retain as many individuals as possible in the study.
+plinkQC assumes the genotypes have already been determined from the original probe intensity data of the genotype array and are available in plink format.
+It wraps around PLINK [2] basic statistics (e.g. missing genotyping rates per individual, allele frequencies per genetic marker) and relationship functions. plinkQC then generates a per-individual and per-marker quality control report and individuals and markers that fail the quality control can subsequently be removed with plinkQC to generate a new, clean dataset.

 Per-individual quality control